jacklul/asuswrt-scripts/README.md

 This is a collection of custom scripts for AsusWRT firmware that can be used to enhance your router's functionality.

-Most of the scripts were tested on **RT-AX58U v2** running official firmware - there is no guarantee that everything will work on non-AX routers and on older versions of the firmware.
+Most of the scripts were tested on **RT-AX58U v2** running official firmware - there is no guarantee that everything will work on older routers or firmware.

 Some informations were pulled from **GPL_RT-AX58U_3.0.0.4.388.22525** sources as well as [RMerl/asuswrt-merlin.ng](https://github.com/RMerl/asuswrt-merlin.ng) repository.